Antonio32A/copy-role-color/README.md

 Requires Developer Mode to be enabled.

-Thanks to Juby210 for his guild-profile plugin which helped me understand how to properly inject into the menu.
+Thanks to NurMarvin for his guild-profile plugin which helped me understand how to properly inject into the menu.

 ## Examples
 \#e67e22